DEV-MUGLES/nest-sqs/README.md

-# nest-sqs
+# @pickk/nest-sqs

-nest-sqs is forked version of @ssut/nestjs-sqs
+@pickk/nest-sqs is forked version of @ssut/nestjs-sqs

-This library internally uses [bbc/sqs-producer](https://github.com/bbc/sqs-producer) and [bbc/sqs-consumer](https://github.com/bbc/sqs-consumer), and implements some more useful features on top of the basic functionality given by them.
+This library internally uses [bbc/sqs-producer](https://github.com/bbc/sqs-producer) and [bbc/sqs-consumer](https://github.com/bbc/sqs-consumer), and implements some more useful features on top of the basic functionality given by them. this library is only for Amazon SQS.

 ## Installation